 Typing your script:

-Don't forget to take advantage of the shortcuts available to simplify your script creation!
+Don’t forget to use our shortcuts to simplify your script creation!

 Copy Pasting

-Copy and paste can be a helpful way to import your script quickly and easily.
-If you've wish to use the content from a webpage, pdf or any other file, you can easily copy the text and paste it into the Studio blocks.
-This method can save you time by allowing you to avoid retyping your script.
+If you wish to use content from a webpage, a PDF, or any other file, you can easily copy the text and paste it into the Studio blocks.
+This streamlined approach enhances productivity by eliminating the need for manual retyping.

-After pasting your script, a Paste Preference screen will appear, giving you the opportunity to structure your script according to your specific needs.
+After pasting your script, a Paste Preference screen will appear, allowing you to structure your script according to your specific needs.
 For a more detailed explanation, be sure to check out our Script Structuring video.

 Importing a script file

-If you've already written a script and saved it as a Word or text file, or have a subtitle file you'd like to use, no problem!
-You can easily import it directly into the Studio and get started on previewing and fine-tuning your voiceover to your liking.
+If you’ve already written a script and saved it as a Word or text file, or have a subtitle file you’d like to use, no problem!
+You can easily import it directly into the Studio and start previewing and fine-tuning your voiceover to your liking.

-After importing your script, an Import Preference screen will appear, giving you the opportunity to structure your script according to your specific needs.
+After importing your script, an Import Preference screen will appear, giving you multiple options to structure your script according to your specific needs.
 For a more detailed explanation, be sure to check out our Script Structuring video.